POLTER: Policy Trajectory Ensemble Regularization for Unsupervised Reinforcement Learning

-The first term in \cref{eq:adaptation_objective} represents the regret that a policy $\pi^*_T(s)$ achieves after finetuning with respect to an optimal oracle policy $\pi^+_T(s)$.
-The second term defines the information cost between the pretraining policy $\pi(s)$ and $\pi^*_T(s)$ via their induced state-marginals $\rho(s)$ and $\rho^*_T(s)$.
-The set of all feasible state-marginal distributions in an environment is denoted as $\mathcal{C}$.
-Knowledge- and data-based algorithms have to discover this optimal pretraining state-marginal directly, while competence-based algorithms optimize for separate skills with high mutual information and thus low conditional entropy with respect to the state-marginal distribution.
-These skills can then be combined before finetuning to provide a good initialization.
+\revteditor{The adaptation objective by \citet{eysenbachInformationGeometryUnsupervised2022}} connects the policy prior after pretraining \revt{$\pi(s)$} with the finetuned policy that has been adapted to an arbitrary downstream task \revt{$\pi^*_T(s)$}. \revt{As the reward function can be identified with a state-occupancy measure and because there are multiple policies that induce the same state-occupancy measure, the adaptation objective is defined in terms of these state-marginals}:

-Our method aims at reducing the information cost by pulling the trajectory of pretraining policies closer to the optimal prior $\pi^*_T(s)$ which we are able to approximate.
-For this, we split the information cost into the initial state policy and the state-marginal distribution that follows it:
+The first term in \cref{eq:adaptation_objective} represents the regret that a \revt{finetuned} policy $\pi^*_T(s)$ achieves with respect to an oracle policy $\pi^+_T(s)$ \revt{for the given task $T$}.
+The second term defines the information cost between $\pi^*_T(s)$ and \revt{the prior after pretraining} $\pi(s)$ via their induced state-marginals $\rho^*_T(s)$ and $\rho(s)$.
+The set of all feasible state-marginals in an environment is denoted as $\mathcal{C}$.

-Minimizing the second term is difficult due to the dependence on the dynamics of the environment.
-However, optimizing the first part of \cref{eq:polter_derivation} is possible via Monte Carlo samples if the optimal prior policy $\pi^*_T(s)$ is known.
-In the next section, we present a way to approximate this optimal prior and subsequently improve the finetuning sample-efficiency of various \ac{URL} algorithms.
+\begin{rev} Competence-based \ac{URL} algorithms learn a set of skills $z \in \mathcal{Z}$ during pretraining by maximizing the mutual information $I(\rho(s); z)$ between these skills and the state-marginal.\footnote{\revt{In practice, this is achieved by conditioning the policy on a vector that represents the skill.}} We use the non-standard notation $I(\rho(\cdot); \cdot)$ to differentiate between the mutual information of different state-marginals.
+For these algorithms, \citeauthor{eysenbachInformationGeometryUnsupervised2022} demonstrated that the state-marginal averaged over all skills minimizes the distance to the furthest skill.
+Note, that this skill is generally unknown and depends on the geometric structure of the state-marginal space of the domain: